kyan/kyan-jukebox-js/README.md

 `WS_MOPIDY_URL` can point either to a [local](docs/mopidy_install.md) instance of Mopidy or the production/staging instance in the office.

-`CLIENT_ID` can be set to anything for the app to launch, but needs to be set to a valid Google app ID in order for login to function.
+`CLIENT_ID` must be set to a valid Google app ID in order for any interaction with the app to be possible.

 The backend also uses the Spotify API directly for some tasks.
 If you need this you will need to copy the `SPOTIFY_ID` and `SPOTIFY_SECRET` vars from the `.env.example` file to `.env` and [update the creds to your own](https://developer.spotify.com/dashboard/applications).